stutinayak/Reimagined_party_distribution/README.md

 For a highly-available, fault-tolerant, and low latency cloud architecture: it is a good practice to decouple your storage layer and compute/analytics components.
 This is to ensure that failure of one component does not lead to the failure of the whole architecture.
 For this use-case ![Amazon EMR](https://aws.amazon.com/emr/?whats-new-cards.sort-by=item.additionalFields.postDateTime&whats-new-cards.sort-order=desc) would be a good choice.
 Please refer to the following sketch that could be a possible workflow.
 The architecture also has a component of auto-scaling which is cost-effective and helps to automatically manage a large traffic.
 After the workflow, the security settings and access management should be decided together with the team and the stakeholders.

 ![Image of Cloud Architecture](https://github.com/stutinayak/Reimagined_party_distribution/blob/master/images/Cloud%20architecture.png)

+Final Note: The folder _experiments_ contains files where initial data exploration was performed, this can be checked in order to see the thought process (in case the time permits).
+The folder _images_ contains all the plots and diagrams.